alu4543/Tutorial-de-Sass/README.md

       +border-radius(10px)

-To create a mixin you use the @mixin directive and give it a name.
-We've named our mixin border-radius.
-We're also using the variable $radius inside the parentheses so we can pass in a radius of whatever we want.
-After you create your mixin, you can then use it as a CSS declaration starting with @include followed by the name of the mixin.
-When your CSS is generated it'll look like this:

 Para crear un mixin utiliza la directiva  @mixin y darle un nombre.
 Hemos llamado a nuestra mixin border-radius .
 También estamos usando la variable $radiusdentro de los paréntesis para que podamos pasar en un radio de lo que queramos.